ska-telescope/developer.skatelescope.org/src/services/ait_performance_env.rst

 .. image:: openstack_project_compute_instance.png

-- At this stage a menu will pop-up and will ask to specify virtual machine caracteristics, chose an name for virtual machine:
+- At this stage a menu will pop-up and will ask to specify virtual machine characteristics, chose an name for virtual machine:

 .. image:: openstack_vm_chars.png

 - Select the Operating System you want your VM to have:

 **NOTE: Please choose the option "Yes" at "Delete Volume on Instance Delete" so when you decide to delete the instance the volume will be also deleted and not occupy unnecessary space**

 .. image:: openstack_vm_os.png
 .. image:: openstack_vm_os2.png